 Will I be fined for any overdue items?

-All items originally due between 1 January 2020 and 31 July 2020 will be automatically renewed until 1 September 2020, so there will be no overdue charges on these items.
+- All items originally due between 1 January 2020 and 31 July 2020 were automatically renewed until 1 September 2020 so no overdue charges apply to these items.

 Will you be taking payments?

 Yes, the reservation service restarted on 1 August.
-The time items remain available for collection has been extended to 21 days.
+Items will be held awaiting collection for 10 days.

 Reservation notifications also resumed from 1 August.